That dollar amount reflects a 37.5% increase from $8.2 billion in 2017.

-From a continental perspective, $4.3 billion or 47.2% of Zambian exports by value were delivered to European countries while 29% were sold to Asian importers.
-Zambia shipped another 19.9% worth of goods to fellow African nations with just 0.1% going to importing customers in North America.
+From a continental perspective, 45.7% of Zambia’s exports by value were delivered to European countries while 34.6% were sold to importers in Asia.
+Zambia shipped another 19.3% worth of goods to fellow African nations.

-Given Zambia’s population of 16.4 million people, its total $9.1 billion in 2018 exports translates to approximately $550 for every resident in the African nation.
+Given Zambia’s population of 19.5 million people, its total $11.2 billion in 2021 exports translates to approximately $580 for every resident in the African nation.
 That dollar metric exceeds the average $400 per capita one year earlier during 2020.

 Zambia’s Top 10 Exports

-The African nation’s top 10 exports in 2018 accounted for 89.1% of the overall value of Zambian global shipments.
+Zambia’s top 10 exports accounted for 89.8% of the overall value of its global shipments.

 At the more granular four-digit Harmonized Tariff System code level, Zambia’s most valuable exported products are unrefined copper (55.5% of Zambia’s total), refined copper (19.3%), iron ferroalloys (1.5%) and electrical energy (also 1.5%).
 Copper-related exports rank far ahead of Zambia’s other exported commodities including hydraulic cements (1.3%), non-alcoholic drinks excluding water or juice and milk (1.2%), unmanufactured tobacco and tobacco waste (1.1%), non-sublimed sulphur (1%), master copper alloys (0.9%), then residues including soya-bean oil cake (0.8%).

 The following types of Zambian product shipments represent positive net exports or a trade balance surplus.
 Investopedia defines net exports as the value of a country’s total exports minus the value of its total imports.